Some-Dude7777/OpenScript/README.md

 # OpenScript
-A fast, dynamically AND statically typed, OOP-based interpreted language written in C++.
+A fast, dynamically typed, OOP-based interpreted language written in C++.
 It's meant to be a Python successor.
 Syntax similar to Python, Lua, Ruby and some other languages.
 Youtube tutorial and syntax highlighting will be created once the language is finished.

 # Features

-- Support for both static and dynamic typing.
+- Dynamic typing.
 - Structs, enums, classes, etc.
 - Closures